Preview with the Terraform Plan step

 This feature requires Harness Delegate version 81202.
 This feature is available only to paid customers.
 Contact Harness Support to enable the feature.

-You can use an AWS Connector to have the terraform plan and apply step assume a role to perform the provisioning of infrastructure.
-It's an optional configuration that takes in AWS Connector, a Region and a Role ARN.
-The Terraform step will use these parameters to authenticate with the aws account targetted for infrastructure provisioning.
+You can use an AWS connector to have the Terraform Plan and Apply step assume a role to perform infrastructure provisioning.
+It's an optional configuration that takes the AWS connector, a region and Role ARN.
+The Terraform step uses these parameters to authenticate the AWS account targeted for infrastructure provisioning.

 When configured the optional configuration for AWS Connector these fields can be passed as a fixed value, runtime input, or an expression